 No matter how small your company is, you will have an overhead expense.
 It could be your vehicle cost, the cost of your accountant or many other things that companies of all sizes have to use to stay in business.
 So, figure out the overhead required to run your business and keep this number updated as your company expands.

 Also, try to analyse your project for possible risk factors and factor these in when you do your insulation estimation.
 Developing a risk and contingency plan is an important aspect of project planning.

 Now that you have your estimate for the project, get started on preparing a proposal.
 A building proposal must explain in clear, simple language and unambiguous terms what is included in your bid price.

 Make use of terminology that is similar to the one found in the construction specifications and drawings.
 This helps the main contractor to understand your bid and ensure that nothing substantial is missing from the scope.
 Including a bit of information about your company and your experience handling projects such as the ones you are bidding on, is also a good idea.

-Peer review and estimate validation:
+construction estimating, Peer review and estimate validation: